singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 (see [here][adroll-sync] for an example)

 ## Field Selection
-It's required that the tap implements field selection so that in the Stitch product the user has control over which fields in the record are returned.
+It's required that the tap implements field selection so that when running the tap the user has control over which fields in the record are returned.

 To filter a record's fields using the selected metadata from the catalog, the supported approach is to pass every record through the transformer with a metadata dictionary, as is done here: